 A chronic urinary tract infection (UTI) might also be called a persistent or recurring UTI.
 According to

 According to the same 2013 study, UTIs are more common in women.
 The report noted that around

-The National Institute of Diabetes and Digestive Kidney Diseases state that around 1 in 4 women will have recurring UTIs.
+The National Institute of Diabetes and Digestive Kidney Diseases state that around

 The symptoms of a UTI in the bladder or urethra include:

 - feeling the need to urinate even after emptying the bladder

 - feeling pain, burning, or pressure when urinating

 - producing urine that is bloody, cloudy, or smelly